WhatTheDickens/lit-dig-age/syllabus_s20_revised.md

 ## Weeks 10-12 | Metareading

 See the modules I've built in Canvas (when published).
 The modules cover topics that we would have covered differently in our face-to-face meetings.
 Same content, new approach.
 No added assignments.
-Some assignments from the original syllabus eliminated to simplify your life.
+Some assignments from the original syllabus have been eliminated to simplify your life.
 You'll find the specific assignments and due dates in the modules themselves.

 In brief, the modules cover: